Margaretta Finch-Hatton, Countess of Winchilsea: Personal life

+They lived with Margaretta's parents at 22 Grosvenor Square until her parents separated in 1912, then they moved to 19 Grosvenor Street.

-In 1927, upon the death of his father, her husband became the 14th Earl of Winchilsea and 9th Earl of Nottingham, and Margaretta became known as the Countess of Winchilsea and Nottingham.
+In 1926 Guy (Toby) and Margaretta purchased their new country home, then named Buckfield House, at Sherfield-on-Loddon in Hampshire.
+The house was renovated and contained many amenities fit for aristocrat and social elites.In 1927, upon the death of his father, her husband became the 14th Earl of Winchilsea and 9th Earl of Nottingham, and Margaretta became known as the Countess of Winchilsea and Nottingham.

+Margaretta became a leader of Britain's Women's Land Army which trained 25,000 women to replace British farmers who had been called up for active service.
+At this time, she also gave Buckfield over to become a nurses home and two years after the war (1947) she sold the house. it became a private school for girls and was renamed North Foreland Lodge.

-Lord Winchilsea died in London on 10 February 1939, and was buried at Ewerby in Lincolnshire.
+Lord Winchilsea died in London on 10 February 1939.
 In September 1939, Lady Winchilsea survived the sinking of the S.S.
 Athenia, which was torpedoed by a German U-boat.
 Lady Winchilsea died in London in 1952.